fuzyll/libctf/README.md

 * Haven't compiled to any architectures other than x86/x86-64
 * Haven't fully tested SCTP and RAW codepaths
 * Haven't fully tested C++ and D bindings (can't get gdc to link properly)
-* Should probably create bindings to other languages (C#, Java, Ruby)
+* Test and/or create bindings to other languages (C#, Java, Python, Ruby, Lua)
 * Currently no support whatsoever for Windows services (in Wine or otherwise)
 * Haven't yet implemented DDTEK's backdoor stuff from DEFCON CTF Finals 19 and 20